C4Archive/Resonate/README.md

 Additional files:

-*_miscTestsMedia* contains a bunch of files i was working on to hammer out the look / feel, etc.
+- *_miscTestsMedia*: contains a bunch of files i was working on to hammer out the look / feel, etc.

-*_script* was the text I followed throughout most of the talk
+- *_script*: was the text I followed throughout most of the talk

 T